 - Director, Pain Management Institute, University Hospitals

-- Vice Chair, Department of Psychiatry, UH Cleveland Medical Center
+- Interim Chair, Department of Psychiatry, UH Cleveland Medical Center

 - Associate Professor, CWRU School of Medicine